Updated March 2021.

 Spending a little more on the microphone can greatly increase the quality of your recordings to a greater extent than any other individual component of your home studio set-up.
 These mid-range options can be a great choice if you are looking to pursue voice acting as a full-time career.

 It is important to remember that no one microphone will sound exactly the same for two people.
-The RØDE NT1-A, along with many of the other cheaper microphones, tend to have a ‘brighter’ sound, and may not sound as ‘warm’, and sometimes actively sound harsh, if you have a lighter, high pitched voice.
+The RØDE NT1-A, along with many of the other cheaper microphones, tend to have a ‘brighter’ sound, and may not sound as ‘warm’.
+They can sometimes even sound harsh if you have a lighter, high pitched voice.

 - The Sontronics STC-3X, at around £260 ($350/€299), is getting a bit more expensive, but starting to sound more and more crisp and clear, with a broader frequency response and a much better signal to noise ratio.
 One thing this Sontronics microphone has that the mics mentioned thus far is changeable polar patterns.
 This may sound complex, but really this just means you can change the direction in which the microphone is most sensitive to sound.
 When recording vocals in a single fixed position, you will only ever need to use cardioid.
 However, if you are looking for something versatile enough to record sound effects and music too, then something like this microphone may be worth considering.